yegor256/blog/_drafts/reflection.md

 {% endhighlight %}

 How would you write a unit test for this class and for its method `print()`?
-Obivously, it's almost impossible without a refactoring of the class.
+Obviously, it's almost impossible without refactoring the class.
-The method `print` sends a text to the console, which we can't easily mock since it's "static."
-The right way would be making `System.out` injectable as a dependency, but some of us [believe](https://stackoverflow.com/questions/34571) that reflection is a better option, which would allow us to test the private method `name` directly, without
+The method `print` sends text to the console, which we can't easily mock since it's "static."
+The right way would be to make `System.out` injectable as a dependency, but some of us [believe](https://stackoverflow.com/questions/34571) that reflection is a better option, which would allow us to test the private method `name` directly, without